MOEAFramework/JMetal-Plugin/README.md

 ## Installation

-Add the following dependency to your `pom.xml`:
+When using Maven, add the following dependency to your `pom.xml`:

 ```xml